 If you want to encourage kids to play outside rather than on their electronic devices, you could simply hide their electronics.
 Putting the electronics out of sight will force them to seek alternate play methods, including going outside.

 A high-quality vinyl or wood playset will also encourage kids to play outside.
 Backyard Escapes offers 30 different base models of vinyl playsets, customized with ten different options.
-With various color selections, durable construction, and no maintenance, a vinyl playset provide’s endless possibilities of imaginative fun and physical activities for your kids and grandkids.
+With various color selections, durable construction, and no maintenance, a vinyl playset provides endless possibilities for imaginative fun and physical activities for your kids and grandkids.

 Another way to encourage kids to play outside is to lead by example.
 Go out and play with your kids.
 You can even regularly schedule outdoor playtime and hide the electronics until the kids have been outside for a certain length of time.
 You’ll also benefit from the positive aspects of being outside, like fresh air, physical activity, and Vitamin D from the sun.